 In most cases, if the heat exchanger is cracked, your HVAC company will recommend replacing the entire furnace.
 You can just have the heat exchanger replaced, but it is an expensive repair, and a new furnace is often the smarter investment.

 If you ever notice a chemical odor coming from your furnace, do not ignore it.
 People die every year from carbon monoxide poisoning, and you do not want one of your family members to be next.
-Contact HELP Plumbing, Heating, Cooling and Electric for assistance.
+Contact HELP Plumbing, Heating, Cooling and Drains for assistance.
 We’ll inspect your heating system, make the necessary repairs, and make sure your family is kept safe.